Monday - Friday 8:30am - 5pm

 Diaries and journals have been kept by people for centuries.
 Some have become very famous, such as The Diary of Anne Frank.
 Others have provided insight into the history of people and places.
 Although your child probably will not create a diary that everyone wants to read, they will derive pleasure from daily recording the events in their lives.
 No matter how old your child is, they can derive many benefits from keeping a diary.
-This article presents three reasons you should encourage your child to keep a diary.

 When your child keeps a diary, they capture activities they participated in and how they felt at the time.
-Looking back at what they accomplished and their feelings can serve as a touchpoint for future events.
+Looking back at what they accomplished, and their feelings can serve as a touchpoint for future events.
 Additionally, it helps them remember childhood events, the memory of which may slip away as the years pass.
 Your child will be able to recapture childhood memories and examine them more deeply as they get older.

 Writing in a diary helps reduce stress.
 Recording feelings in a diary gives your child a safe, cathartic way to release their emotions.
 Your child can record and relive events they have experienced without the fear of any negative consequences for doing so.
 Additionally, keeping a diary and recording life events can increase a child’s self-esteem.